$42.95-$53.21 hourly / $7,445.30-$9,223.42 monthly / $89,343.60-$110,681.04 annual

 Education and Experience:

-Graduation from a recognized four-year college or university preferably with a major in business administration, public administration, economics, finance, or a related field AND three years of full-time, paid, professional-level experience in grant development, grant administration, or a related area.
+A bachelor's degree from a recognized college or university preferably with a major in business administration, public administration, economics, finance, or a related field AND three years of full-time, paid, professional-level experience in grant development, grant administration, or a related area.
 Experience in an institution of higher learning is desirable.
 A master's degree is desirable.

 A valid Class "C" California driver's license must be obtained within 10 days of establishing residency in the State of California.